maevecrossan/echoes-of-the-abyss/README.md

 The back story gives some context to the game and explains why you are there in the first place (and why you would continue to stay).

 ### Room Functions
-Each room has it's own function equally named, and is repsonsible for printing the readable content.
+Each room has its own function equally named, and is responsible for printing the readable content.
 From here, the player will enter in their choice from the choices/keywords, and can progress from there.

 ### Navigating Through the Game: User Input